GMT-458-Web-GIS/geogame-selimissi/README.md

 Clickable Runway Polygons: Each runway will feature arrow-shaped clickable polygons visually representing the available departure directions.
 The player selects their choice by clicking on the appropriate arrow polygon based on the target's direction.

 ![Alternatif Metin](sketch_geogame.png)

+This sketch shows the game's interface very basicly.
+This image was made by AI, based on my idea and the sketch I drew (Due to my poor drawing skills, I am not including the original version of the sketch here).

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/BhShQpq1)